 Boots, thermal underwear, warm clothes – top and pants, water/windproof pants and shell, socks (at least six pairs – to be changed at least once on the way up), winter hat/balaclava (cover head and ears), water bottle, gators (for wind and mud), gloves (water/wind proof), neck warmer or scarf, sunglasses, flash lights and batteries, walking stick, sleeping tent (for all other routes other than Marangu), sleeping bag and rain wear.

-Please be advised that we provides sleeping tents and mattresses on our climbs.
+Please be advised that we provides sleeping tents, sleeping bag and mattresses on our climbs.

 9. Can we leave excess luggage behind while trekking?